shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 ---
 **1. Overview**
 * computer vision is the ability of the computers to see
-* can be divided into 4 broad categories:
+* can be divided into 5 broad categories:
 	1. low-level vision : image to image
-		* image processing techniques
+		* image processing techniques- filtering, edge detection, contrast enhancement, morphology, texture, image transforms, contours
 		* template matching
-		* optical flow
-		* motion models
 	2. mid-level vision : image to features
 		* interest point detection
 		* harris corner detector